-To understand the concurrency setting, read the Concurrency concept document.
+To understand the maximum concurrent requests per instance setting, read the concept document.

-Like any configuration change, setting the concurrency of a service leads to the creation of a new revision.
-Subsequent revisions will also automatically get the same concurrency setting unless you explicitly update it.
+Any configuration change leads to the creation of a new revision.
+Subsequent revisions will also automatically get this configuration setting unless you make explicit updates to change it.

-Set the concurrency value in the text box Maximum requests per container.
+Set the desired maximum concurrent requests per instance value in the text box Maximum requests per container.

-Changing the concurrency of a given service will capture this setting in a new revision.
+Changing the maximum concurrent requests per instance of a given service will capture this setting in a new revision.

 80), use the command

 Replace SERVICE with the name of the service you are configuring.